hray001/DataStructures/README.md

 Data Structures
 ===
+##Purpose
+Coming out of cs14 you have been hammered with data structures against your will and hearing more about them is probably the last thing you want, but it is important to remember that they exist for a purpose and if you ignore their existence because you are fed up with them, you'll regret it like I did.
+Hence this simple refresher of a few data structures you might find useful.
+Many of these data structures exist in the boost library and I would highly reccomend getting used to some of the boost features.
+Boost has some rather obscure data structures that might be exactly what you need one day.
+The only reason this tutorial does not cater to the BOOST library is that only a few of the boost packages are installed automatically on linux and the lab machines do not contain a lot of the ones you would need to use the BOOST versions of these structures.

+TL;DR: Maps are useful, REALLY useful and your professor will attest to their use.
+Stacks and Queues are less common but in certain situations they make your job immensely easier and reign supreme.
+Yes, lists can be a pain to deal with if you hate pointers, but if you get comfortable using pointers and the rules associated with them they become another tool you will have at your disposal.
+Don't rely only on arrays and vectors just because you're used to them, sometimes they aren't the answer you're looking for.

 ##Map
 A map is a container filled with Pairs made out of a Key, used to reference/retrieve data, and the actual data itself.
 An important piece of information to remember about maps is that they are sorted by design as you add to them based off the map's comparison object.
 To create a map you must decide what you want to store, and how you wish to reference that data.
 If your `pair<const Key, data_type data>` was `pair<int, string>` you would have a map of `int` values which referenced some data of type `string`.
 Basically at each index of the map (`m[int]`) you would have a string value.